dgaydukov/cert-aws/files/sa.md

 * page that is checked periodically
 Access logs - contains clientIP/latency/request path/response - can be collected by CloudWatch and analyzed later.
 If you have problems with ELB you have to analyze access logs, cause vpc flow logs don't provide desired info (like request path or server response).
+You can use elb with ec2 from private subnet.
+For this you should have public subnet within same AZ as private subnet and NAT.
+In this case you ec2 would be completely hidden behind elb.
+TLS Listener - used by nlb for secure connection.
+To use it you must:
+* deploy 1 server certificate (from ACM) - terminate the front-end connection and decrypt requests from clients, before sending decrypted data to TG
+* select security policy (TLS negotiation configuration) - combination of protocols and ciphers.
+Negotiate TLS connections between a client and nlb.
+Custom policies not supported.
+Protocol - establish secure connection between nlb and client.
+Cipher - encryption algorithm.
+NLB doesn't support TLS renegotiation.
+Security policy doesn't depend on protocol.
+You can have 10 TLS listeners with different protocols, but 1 security policy with default settings.

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).